 What can you do to get your money on time?

-- PERFORMERS MUST KEEP THEIR CONTACT INFORMATION WITH PRS UP TO DATE!
+- PERFORMERS MUST KEEP THEIR CONTACT INFORMATION WITH ACTRA PRS UP TO DATE!

-- NKAs can easily be avoided by signing up for PRS’ direct deposit option.
+- UCMs can easily be avoided by signing up for direct deposit with ACTRA PRS.
 You will receive your money faster along with a statement describing your payment sent straight to your email account.
 Save these statements for quick electronic transfer to your tax professional.

 - You may download the Direct Deposit Authorization form here Direct Deposit Form